T. J. Reid: Leinster

 Reid was added to the Leinster team for the 2012 Inter-provincial Championship.
 He made his first appearance for the team on 4 March 2012 when he lined out at left corner-forward when Leinster faced Connacht in the Railway Cup final.
 Reid was held scoreless but ended the game with a winners' medal following a 2–19 to 1–15 victory.

 On 1 March 2014, Reid was selected amongst the substitutes when Leinster faced Connacht in the Railway Cup final.
 He was introduced as a substitute for Walter Walsh and claimed a second winners' medal following the 1–23 to 0–16 victory.

 Reid was a late replacement for Colin Fennelly at full-forward when Leinster faced Munster in the Railway Cup final on 15 December 2016.
 He top scored for the team with 1-06 but ended on the losing side following a 2–20 to 2–16 defeat.

+Personal life

+Reid married Niamh De Brún at Adare Manor in 2021.
+He is a father.
+His daughter made her first TV appearance after a match on TG4 in 2024.